I am having trouble joining, can anyone help me?

 I would like to support you but am really struggling financially, should I still join?

-Especially given policies like lockdowns and sacking care home workers over the past two years, we know some people are really struggling.
+Especially given policies like lockdowns and the forcing out of care home workers over the past two years, we know some people are really struggling.
 If joining now would put you in financial hardship, please don’t.
 You can still support us by telling friends and family about us, or sharing our updates on social media to help spread the word.
+You can also donate any amount as a one-off here.

-As an ordinary person with limited time and resources, how can anything I do possibly have an influence when up against government, massive global corporations, powerful interests, big media, academia, even perhaps other nation states?
+As an ordinary person with limited time and resources, how can anything I do possibly have an influence when up against government, massive global corporations, powerful interests, big media, academia, and so on?

 You’re correct that the odds are stacked against the “little person.”
 This is precisely why we must come together, now!